Area coronavirus cases: A daily report on the numbers

 NORTH ANDOVER

-Three residents who were infected by coronavirus have been released from quarantine, according to Public Health Nurse Caroline Ibbitson.
-The other six are still quarantined and following the procedures recommended by the Board of Health, she said.
+So far, at least three residents who were infected with the coronavirus have been released from quarantine, according to Public Health Nurse Caroline Ibbitson.

 NEW HAMPSHIRE

-The New Hampshire Department of Health and Human Safety breaks down how many cases are in each county.
-There are 187 total cases in the state.
-There have been 30 hospitalizations and 2 deaths, according to DHHS.
+The state Department of Health and Human Safety breaks down how many cases are in each county.
+There are 214 total cases in the state.
+There have been 33 hospitalizations and two deaths, according to DHHS.